Oliver Burkeman

 Oliver Burkeman (born 1975) is a British author and journalist, formerly writing the weekly column This Column Will Change Your Life for the newspaper The Guardian.
 In 2021, he published Four Thousand Weeks: Time Management for Mortals, a self-help book on the philosophy and psychology of time management and happiness.

 Early life and education

 Burkeman was educated at Huntington School, York, and the University of Cambridge.
 He was an undergraduate student at Christ’s College, Cambridge, and served as editor of the student newspaper Varsity.
 He graduated in 1994 with a degree in social and political sciences.
 While still in primary school, Burkeman wrote and distributed homemade one-page newsletters to his classmates.

 Career

-Between 2006 and 2020 Burkeman wrote a popular weekly column on psychology, This Column Will Change Your Life.
+Between 2006 and 2020, Burkeman wrote a popular weekly column on psychology, titled "This Column Will Change Your Life".
 He has reported from London, Washington and New York.
 Burkeman now produces the Imperfectionist newsletter.